MartinDavidWaller/MyStreet/README.md

 ## Left hand side

+### Slaughter House

+Slaughter house owned by Goodwins.

 ### Field

-There used to be a field onthe left known as "Goodwins Field".
+There used to be a field on the left known as "Goodwins Field".

 ### Poplars